MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 ## [Confidential Clients using Microsoft.Identity.Web](#tab/aspnetcore)

 The [Microsoft.Identity.Web.TokenCache](https://www.nuget.org/packages/Microsoft.Identity.Web.TokenCache) NuGet package provides token cache serialization within the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) library.
-The library provides integration with both ASP.NET Core and ASP.NET Classic, and its abstractions can be used to drive other web app / web api frameworks.
+The library provides integration with both ASP.NET Core and ASP.NET Classic, and its abstractions can be used to drive other web app or API frameworks.

 The examples below are for ASP.NET Core.
 For ASP.NET the APIs the code is similar, see [the web app sample](https://github.com/Azure-Samples/ms-identity-aspnet-webapp-openidconnect/blob/master/WebApp/App_Start/Startup.Auth.cs)